"I believe that we have a generational responsibility to address the multiple threats of climate change.

 This site shows how different parts of the world are affected by climate change, shows related agreements between countries, and has an overview of the issues.

 This program is a federal interagency cooperative which coordinates and integrates federal research on the changes in the global climate and their implications on society.

 National Association of County and City Health Officials Climate Change

-This site is very similar in content to the APHA website, but it has a few unique and notable aspects.
-One of these aspects is links to different Local Health Department (LHD) websites and how they are responding to the broad impacts of Climate Change, as examples for other LHDs.
+This site is very similar in content to the APHA website.
+It also provides links to different local health websites and shows how they are responding to the broad impacts of climate change.